 Description: Curious about how we can advance food security and sustainable agriculture in our society and within our Seattle University community?
 Join us for our SDG Focus Event on Food Security & Sustainable Agriculture to learn more about the United Nations’ 2030 Sustainable Development Goals (SDGs).
 At the event, we will then take a deep dive into the UN’s Sustainable Development Goal #2: Zero Hunger which aims to “end hunger, achieve food security and improved nutrition, and promote sustainable agriculture”.
 Attendees will learn about both external and internal resources, opportunities, and other initiatives they can join to actively work towards addressing the hunger crisis and restructuring food systems.
 Speakers will include Real Escape for the Sex Trade (REST), who will talk about their work on food security within the sex trafficking survivor population.
-Check out the National Society of Leadership & Success (NSLS) on ConnectSU for upcoming announcements on this event.

 When: April 26th, 12:30-4PM

 Where: LeRoux Room in the Student Center